- Our tissue allograft products come from a lab that is FDA inspected and approved. This is a rare industry standard that we meet.

 - We have spared no expense to set the bar very high for a clinical standard of excellence in regenerative medicine.
 If you are considering this line of therapy.
 The process begins with a consultation right here at Sports Medicine Northwest.

 Sports Medicine Northwest is a medically integrated clinic on the cutting edge of sports medicine.
 Therapies once limited to professional athletes with sponsors and travel budgets are now available here in the Admiral Junction.
-We have brought the effective clinical use of stem cells to West Seattle.
-We coordinate the therapies of sports chiropractic, massage, acupuncture, and corrective exercise with the medical interventions of PRP and Stem Cell injections for optimal results.
+We have brought the effective clinical use of regenerative medicine to West Seattle.
+We coordinate the therapies of sports chiropractic, massage, acupuncture, and corrective exercise with the medical interventions of PRP and tissue allograft injections for optimal results.

 What are Stem Cells Used For in sports medicine?